sami-z/Ninjas-in-Pajamas/README.md

 # Ninjas-in-Pajamas

-A form based application designed to help make student life easier.
+A form-based application designed to help make student-life easier.
 Main features include a club/volunteer oppurtunity finder, a GPA calculator, and a financial planner.

 Version 1 can be located in the master branch of the repository under the Team Project Folder.